RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

       -  Certainty of contract would be unacceptably disrupted if parties could avoid contracts because of mistakes.
     - Smith v Hughes (1871) LR 6 QB 597
       - The rule of law is that stated in Freeman v Cooke.
-        - If, whatever a man's real intention may be, he so conducts himself that a reasonable man would believe that he was assenting to the terms proposed by the other party, and that other party upon that belief enters into the contract with him, the man thus conducting himself would be equally bound as if he had intended to agree to the other party's terms.’
+        - If, whatever a man's real intention may be, he so conducts himself that a reasonable man would believe that he was assenting to the terms proposed by the other party, and that other party upon that belief enters into the contract with him, the man thus conducting himself would be equally bound as if he had intended to agree to the other party's terms.'
     - Three types of mistake:
       -  Common mistake: both parties make the same mistake.
-      -  Mutual mistake: The parties are at ‘cross purposes’ because both parties have made their own mistake.
+      -  Mutual mistake: The parties are at 'cross purposes' because both parties have made their own mistake.
-      -  Unilateral mistake: The parties are at ‘cross purposes’ but only one party is mistaken.
+      -  Unilateral mistake: The parties are at 'cross purposes' but only one party is mistaken.
 - UNILATERAL MISTAKE
   - Unilateral mistake exists:
     - /8956230.
     -  In equity: Taylor v Johnson (1983) 151 CLR 422
       -  Contract is voidable.
   - NON EST FACTUM
-    -  “this is not my deed”
+    -  "this is not my deed"
     -  Allows a plaintiff to avoid a signed legal instrument which is radically different to what the plaintiff thought they had signed.
     - Petelin v Cullen (1975) 132 CLR 355
       - first, the injustice of holding a person to a bargain to which he has not brought a consenting mind; and,
-      - secondly, the necessity of holding a person who signs a document to that document, more particularly so as to protect innocent persons who rely on that signature when there is no reason to doubt its validity which must necessarily be kept within narrow limits”
+      - secondly, the necessity of holding a person who signs a document to that document, more particularly so as to protect innocent persons who rely on that signature when there is no reason to doubt its validity which must necessarily be kept within narrow limits"
     - Toll (FGCT) Pty Ltd v Alphapharm Pty Ltd (2004) 219 CLR 165
       - Legal instruments of various kinds take their efficacy from signature or execution.
       - Such instruments are often signed by people who have not read and understood all their terms, but who are nevertheless committed to those terms by the act of signature or execution.